-So, if you think you might be lagging behind when it comes to mastering your day-to-day, then check out this guide of useful tips of how to conquer the time-sucks of modern life and become the efficient, productive human being you known you can be…
+So, if you think you might be lagging when it comes to mastering your day, then check out this guide of useful tips on how to conquer the time-sucks of modern life and become an efficient, productive person.

 3. Never Multitask

 Bunching tasks together can be an extremely useful task when it comes to working on and improving your daily time management.
-Scheduling your day together so that groups of tasks are bunched together allows for your brain to stay entrenched in the same comfort zone for a longer period of time, rather than flitting from one disparate task to another.
+Scheduling your day together so that groups of tasks are bunched together allows your brain to stay entrenched in the same comfort zone for a longer period rather than flitting from one task to another.